HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

 \textbf{Rule-based router.} The Query Router includes a rule-based prompt analyzer that extracts and normalizes a compact feature vector from the query prompts, computing a \textit{hardness score} using the weighted sum.
 The rules that estimate hardness are designed heuristically.
 Table~\ref{tab:router-rules} lists the features and corresponding rules used in the router.
 The feature weights are tuned via grid search, and we select coefficients that optimize the quality-latency objective, providing evidence that misrouting is reduced.

-\textbf{CLIP-based discriminator.} The Discriminator determines whether the output of the lightweight model is aesthetically acceptable.
-If so, the result is returned to the client, otherwise the query is re-routed to the heavyweight model.
+\textbf{CLIP-based discriminator.} The Discriminator is co-located with lightweight models on GPUs and determines whether their outputs are aesthetically acceptable.
+Accepted results are returned to the client, while rejected ones are re-routed to heavyweight models.
 We use a CLIP backbone~\cite{radford2021learningtransferablevisualmodels} because it provides robust image embeddings for aesthetic evaluation~\cite{10.3389/frai.2022.976235}.
 The discriminator keeps the pretrained CLIP frozen and fine-tunes a multi-layer perceptron (MLP) head.
-The model is trained to distinguish generated images from real images and then used for inference to decide whether a lightweight output meets the quality threshold.

 \textit{Training.} We train the discriminator as a binary classifier to distinguish high-quality, real images (e.g., ImageNet~\cite{imagenet15russakovsky}) from images generated by our candidate diffusion models.
 This teaches it to detect typical divergences, such as loss of sharpness, texture incoherence, and structural glitches, enabling accurate quality assessment within the cascade.